stjordanis/openpyxl-2/doc/styles.rst

 aRGB colours
 ++++++++++++

+RGB colours are set using hexadecimal values for red, green and blue.

 >>> from openpyxl.styles import Font
 >>> font = Font(color="FF0000")

-The alpha value refers to the transparency of the colour with the default being 00 – not transparent.
+The alpha value refers in theory to the transparency of the colour but this is not relevant for cell styles.
+The default of 00 will prepended to any simple RGB value:

 >>> from openpyxl.styles import Font
 >>> font = Font(color="00FF00")
 >>> font.color.rgb
 '0000FF00'

-There is also support for legacy indexed colours as well as themes and tints
+There is also support for legacy indexed colours as well as themes and tints.

 >>> from openpyxl.styles.colors import Color
 >>> c = Color(indexed=32)